USB microphones are the easiest to use when you want to start podcasting. You basically plug them in and start recording.

-The other option (that we’ll talk about in another post) is XLR microphones.
+The other option is XLR microphones.
 These will require a mixer or analog to digital converter of some kind.
 We don’t want to worry about that when you want to get started quickly.

 Typically, XLR mics are “more professional” but that doesn’t mean there aren’t amazing USB microphones for pretty much any budget.